Smoking is bad for our health, as all of us have likely heard many times.

-- One such new tool kit was produced by the National Institutes of Health (NIH) with the full power of experts who created the tools.
-Their web based system offers videos, worksheets, and quizzes that help support your senior in a way that works best for them.
-It was designed specifically to be easy to use.
+- One such set of resources was produced by the National Institutes of Health (NIH).
+Their web based resources include tools that help support your senior in a way that works best for them.

 - Free hotlines for quitting that offer counseling and support such as the National Cancer Institute’s Smoking Quitline at (877) 44U-QUIT or (877) 448-7848 between 8:00 a.m. and 8:00 p.m.
 Eastern Time.
 You can also call your state’s quitline.
 Call (800) QUIT-NOW or (800) 784-8669 to be connected with free resources about quitting and counseling information in your state.

 - Smoke-free websites, such as the National Cancer Institute sponsored sites smokefree.gov, women.smokefree.gov, and Spanish information at espanol.smokefree.gov.
 The US Department of Health and Human Services has a site, Be Tobacco Free.
 The American Lung Association has a Stop Smoking page.
 The Department of Defense U Can Quit 2 site for veterans and others.

 - Some states also provide free nicotine replacement therapy available to those seeking smoking cessation.
 Contact your state quitline for more information.